-- Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Resource and Mineral Reserves is a summary of Resource estimations and studies made over time and adjusted to December 31, 2023, terms. - Mineral Resource are reported with dilution. - General reasonable prospects for economic evaluation were defined using Deswik.SO software. - Mineral Reserves are reported from the parts of the block model which fall within mining design volumes (Life of Mine Plan, LoMP). - Applied cut-off for Mineral Resources and Mineral Reserves depends on selected mining method. - Existing tailings capacity is sufficient to include material from the LoMP up to and including 2029.
-Studies are on-going to find suitable solutions for material from the remaining years of production and a reasonable capital provision has been made to support this. - Tonnes and grades are rounded which may result in apparent summation differences between tonnes, grade and contained metal content.
+- Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Resource and Mineral Reserves is a summary of Resource estimations and studies made over time and adjusted to December 31, 2024, terms. - Mineral Resources include dilution from blocks with an NSR below 600 SEK/t that falls within optimized stopes. - General reasonable prospects for economic evaluation were defined using Deswik.SO software. - Mineral Reserves are reported from the parts of the block model which fall within mining design volumes (Life of Mine Plan, LoMP). - Applied cut-off for Mineral Resources and Mineral Reserves depends on selected mining method. - Existing tailings capacity is sufficient to include material from the LoMP up to and including 2029.
+A feasibility study investigating tailings storage solutions for the remainder of the mine life is now complete and funding approved. - Tonnes and grades are rounded which may result in apparent summation differences between tonnes, grade and contained metal content.